 Conditions caused by overuse include:

-• Extensor tendonitis: This is caused by overuse or tight-fitting shoes.
+• Extensor tendonitis: Extensor tendonitis can result from overuse or tight-fitting shoes.
 The tendons that run along the top of the foot and pull the foot upward become inflamed and painful.

-• Stress fractures in the foot: Pain can result particularly from fractures in the metatarsal bones located at the top of the feet.
-This injury will likely have swelling as a symptom.
+• Stress fractures in the foot: Pain can result, particularly from fractures in the metatarsal bones on the tops of the feet.
+Stress fractures typically cause swelling.

 • Sinus tarsi syndrome: This condition is characterized by inflammation of the sinus tarsi, or the channel found between the heel and ankle bone.
-This condition causes pain in the top of the foot and outside the ankle.
+It causes pain in the top of the foot and outside the ankle.

 Other causes of pain on the top of the foot can include:

-• gout, which can cause sudden, intense pain in the joint at the base of the big toe
+• Gout: Gout can cause sudden, intense pain in the joint at the base of the big toe.

-• bone spurs, which are painful growths that form along your joints, in the joints in your feet by your toes
+• Bone spurs: Bone spurs are painful growths that form along the joints in your feet by your toes.

-• peripheral neuropathy, which causes pain, prickling, or numbness that can spread up from the feet into the legs
+• Peripheral neuropathy: Nerve damage causes pain, prickling, or numbness that can spread from the feet into the legs.

-• common peroneal nerve dysfunction, which is the dysfunction of a branch of the sciatic nerve that can cause tingling and pain at the top of the foot, along with weakness of the foot or lower leg
+• Common peroneal nerve dysfunction: This dysfunction of a branch of the sciatic nerve can cause tingling and pain at the top of the foot and weakness of the foot or lower leg.

 • other symptoms you have